christianshub/process-injection-guard/README.md

 ## Introduction

 `Process-Injection-Guard`is a DLL file intended to be injected into a process to detect foreign intruders.
+It's main purpose was to understand how Anti-Cheat/Anti-Cheat worked on a basic scale.
 The tool consists of two core features:

 1. *Function hooks* (detects injections)